IN-Flow: Instance Normalization Flow for Non-stationary Time Series Forecasting: Introduction

 Though the formulation easily accommodates any forecasting architectures, another critical challenge lies in the design of the transformation module.
 Some special requirements motivate us to introduce certain inductive biases.
 First, this module should transform distributions effectively (expressiveness) to relieve the shift.
 Second, the module is required to transform to and fro (bi-direction) between the raw distribution and the target distribution for the input/output of forecasting models.
 Such two considerations inspire us to leverage the key idea of \emph{normalizing flows}~\cite{dinh2014nice,dinh2016density,kingma2018glow}, which can reversibly transform data distributions as one kind of \emph{invertible neural networks} \cite{ardizzone2018analyzing}.
 To this end, we propose \textit{instance normalization flow} (IN-Flow), a novel invertible network for time series distribution transformation.
 In the domain of time series forecasting, the format of multi-variate sequences motivates us to integrate {instance normalization}~\cite{ulyanov2016instance,huang2017arbitrary,kim2022RevIN} together with coupling layers~\cite{dinh2014nice,dinh2016density,kingma2018glow}.
 Different from traditional normalizing flows targeting for the transformation to a prior simple distribution, IN-Flow targets for the transformation to a desired distribution with shifted information largely removed but forecasting-related information preserved, thus facilitating the final forecasting.
+In summary, our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We present a \textit{decoupled formulation} for time series forecasting that separates the functionalities of removing shifts and performing forecasting into a distribution transformation module and a forecasting module, which doesn't rely on fixed statistics, and has no restriction on forecasting architectures. \item We formalize such a formulation into a \textit{bi-level optimization} problem to enable the joint learning of forecasting and the transformation in a data-driven manner. \item We propose a novel invertible neural network, IN-Flow, to fulfill the transformation for a desired distribution with shifted information removed but forecasting-related preserved. \item We conduct extensive experiments on both synthetic data and on real-world data, which demonstrate the consistent superiority of IN-Flow with regard to existing methods in non-stationary time series forecasting. \end{itemize}